anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-proposal.md

 - [ ] All requirements for proficiency are met
 - [ ] Team contract addresses all the listed expectations (Team Contract Requirements Subquestions to 4)
 - [ ] The commit to evaluate on the team repo is tagged with `proposal` (See instructions in [How to Submit](#how-to-submit))
-- [ ] Descriptions of 3 user interactions include considerations of (1) the advantages and disadvantages of their chosen dataset and interaction mechanisms and (2) different types of benefits and harms.
-If the team does not think a user may be harmed, they have provided a detailed justification.
+- [ ] The 3 user stories and acceptance criteria are detailed enough that they could be turned into tests immediately
 - [ ] Proposal includes the metadata for the dataset(s)
 - [ ] Both the team contract and proposal are clear and concise, easy to understand, with few to no spelling or grammatical errors
 - [ ] Dataset is 25MB or smaller